Why do nails turn

 Whether they’re short or long, thick or thin, your nails can reveal a lot of secrets about your health.
 Changes to the texture, thickness, or color can signal that you’re sick before other symptoms appear.

-When you have a chronic disease like diabetes, it’s even more important to pay attention to the health of your nails.
+When you have a chronic disease such as diabetes, it’s even more important to pay attention to the health of your nails.
 Changes in nail color and thickness could warn of a more serious health problem.

 In rare cases, the color change can stem from a condition called yellow nail syndrome.
-People with this disorder also have lymphedema, or swelling in their body, and fluid in their lungs.
+People with this disorder also have lymphedema, or swelling in their body.
+Yellow nail syndrome also causes fluid in the lungs.

 Other possible reasons why your nails can turn yellow include:

 - overusing nail polish without giving your nails a break

 - certain medications, such as quinacrine (Atabrine)